“THIS IS TRULY A REMARKABLE FILM”

 DIRECTOR’S STATEMENT

-My history with the McGinn Ranch began in 2003 when I stopped in a for what I thought would be a couple hours’ visit.
+My history with the McGinn Ranch began in 2003 when I stopped in for what I thought would be a couple hours visit.
 Almost a week later, I finally dragged myself away from the meditative essence and intriguing personalities of the ranch.
 Since then I have visited the ranch too many times to count.
 I find its Zen-like magic never ceases to reinvigorate my being.

 The people that call this place home are a unique breed: hard working, private, confident, honest, artistic and, as Laron McGinn states, “comfortable in their own skin”.
 This area is a land of limited population, even more limited job opportunities, and a harshness brought on by climate.
 But the Sandhills of Nebraska can also be idyllic, sublime, and on those special days in the spring and fall, truly magical.